Skip to content

 typeData type — determines the UI input and how values are stored.
 See Property Types below.

-labelDisplay name shown above the field.
+labelDisplay name shown above the field in both the edit form and entity page.

 label_pluralPlural label shown when the field has multiple values (e.g. Tags instead of Tag).